 Charlotte Water Leaks

-Leaks on your home can give you a headache unlike any other, one day a bill comes in the mail higher than you could have possibly anticipated only to find out it was a flapper on your toilet.
-Something as simple as an older toilet flapper not holding water can double your water bill.
-Toilet flappers are the rubber pieces in the toilet that will release the water being held making the toilet flush.
-When a flapper is obstructed or damaged it can release minuscule amounts of water building up over the course of a month to raise your bill through the roof.
+Leaks on your house can give you a headache unlike any other; one day, you receive a bill in the mail that is far larger than you could have possible anticipated, only to discover that it was caused by a flapper on your toilet.
+Your water cost can increase by twofold if you have an old toilet flapper that isn’t holding water.
+Toilet flappers are the rubber components of the toilet that release the water that has been held in order to flush the toilet.
+The release of minute amounts of water that have accumulated over the course of a month due to a flapper obstruction or damage might cause your bill to skyrocket.
 It is also very hard to catch this if you don’t know what to look for but lucky for you, Superior Plumbing and Drains, LLC, are experts at spotting water leaks.
 This is one of the simplest issues and a very common one for high water bills.

 Leak in the house